 Another trick is to have the subject stand with their arms forming a T. The demonstrator then pushes on one of the arms around the elbow, outward toward the hand.
 Unless the subject is Mr. Olympia, the arm is going down.
 On the next demonstration, with the stupendous product now in place, the push is made again at the elbow, but in the other direction toward the subject’s sternum, and the pose holds.

 Since Neuro Connect has yet to conduct double blind studies of its clip, the online news organization Marketplace filled the void.
 Teaming with science professors from the University of Toronto, the journalists performed tests on 10 volunteers.
 All were tested on standing balance and grip strength.
 Each volunteer participant did each test thrice – once with Neuro Connect clips, once was with placebo clips, and once without clips.
 On the first two of these, neither the subjects nor the evaluators knew which was which.
 The results showed no difference in strength or balance for any participant in any of the three iterations.
-Maybe there quantum wasn’t entangled enough.
+Maybe their quantum wasn’t entangled enough.